maliarich/Automatic-Water-Dispenser-/README.md

 **Challenges**

-*The mechanical part ( system to push water flow during running the system and closing  after running the system )  of the prototype has been difficult to work on*
+*The mechanical part ( system to push water flow when running the system and closing  after running the system )  of the prototype has been difficult to work on*

 **Future Improvements**